NichitaSvisciuc/url_shortener/README.md

  -> Now you can use the API Documentation

 6. All the links can be accessed through PostMan, but i suggest accessing the "/url_shortener_api/<shortened_code>" through the web as it provides rendering

+Running Tests :

+1. Open a terminal console in the working directory "url_shortener" and paste : "docker exec -it url_shortener /bin/bash"
+2. Execute there this command : "python manage.py test -v2 --keepdb url_shortener_api.tests"